6.26 Animals on Campus Policy

 B. Animals for Employees

-Employees with disabilities who wish to bring an animal on campus as part of a reasonable accommodation request shall refer to Central Piedmont Policy 4.74 for approval and shall comply with the provisions of this policy.
+Employees with disabilities who wish to bring an animal on campus as part of a reasonable accommodation request shall refer to Central Piedmont Policy 4.74: Accommodation Request Procedures for Persons with Disabilities for approval and shall comply with the provisions of this policy.

 C. Service-Animals-In-Training for All Individuals

-A service-animal-in-training is an animal brought to campus by a trainer for the purpose of training the animal to become a service animal for individuals with disabilities and is allowed in accordance with N.C.
-G.S, 168-4.2.B and the provisions of this policy.
+A service-animal-in-training is an animal brought to campus by a trainer for the purpose of training the animal to become a service animal for individuals with disabilities and is allowed in accordance with NC General Assembly Statute G.S, 168-4.2.B (PDF) and the provisions of this policy.

 IV.
 Places of Access